livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 ### Complex Chunk Expressions

 More complex chunk expressions can be constructed by specifying a chunk within another chunk.
-For example, the chunk expression `word 4 of line 250`specifies the fourth word of line 250.
+For example, the chunk expression `segment 4 of line 250`specifies the fourth segment of line 250.

 When combining chunks of different types to construct a complex chunk expression, you must specify the chunk types in order.
 The following statements all include valid chunk expressions:

 ```
-char 7 of word 3 of myValue
+char 7 of segment 3 of myValue
-word 9 of item 2 of myValue
+segment 9 of item 2 of myValue
-last char of word 8 of line 4 of myValue
+last char of segment 8 of line 4 of myValue
 ```

 These, however, are not valid chunk expressions:

-word 8 of char 2 of myValue **--chars can't contain words**
+segment 8 of char 2 of myValue **--chars can't contain segments**

-item 9 of first word of myValue **--words can't contain items**
+item 9 of first segment of myValue **--segments can't contain items**

 line 3 of last item of myValue **--items can't contain lines**

+The full hierarchy is as follows:

+`paragraph > sentence > trueWord > line > item > segment > token > character > codepoint > codeunit > byte`

 ### Using Parentheses in Chunk Expressions